 New Kosovo Atrocity Evidence Cited

-``The Serbs dug a deep hole and put Albanians in it _ men, women and children _ and dropped in a grenade.
-They buried those who were killed and those who were injured, even if they were still alive,'' said Ademi, acknowledging that he was relaying hearsay information.
+``The Serbs dug a deep hole and put Albanians in it _ men, women and children _ and dropped in a grenade,″ said Abedin Ademi. ``They buried those who were killed and those who were injured even if they were still alive . ...
+Everybody knows that is how it happened.″

-His comments were sure to be ignored by Serbs in Kosovo and elsewhere.
-They blame the KLA for the wave of anti-Serb violence since Yugoslav President Slobodan Milosevic's troops left the province in June as part of a peace agreement, in return for an end to NATO bombing.
+His comments were sure to be ignored by Serbs in Kosovo and elsewhere, who blame the KLA for anti-Serb violence since Milosevic’s troops left in June as part of a peace agreement to end the NATO bombing.

-Most of Kosovo's prewar population of 200,000 Serbs have fled since then, amid dozens of killings and abductions and other violence directed against them to avenge the deaths of more than 10,000 ethnic Albanians during the 18-month crackdown by Milosevic's forces.
+Most of the 200,000 Serbs who lived in Kosovo before the war have fled, amid dozens of killings, abductions and other violence directed at them to avenge the deaths of more than 10,000 ethnic Albanians during the 18-month crackdown by Milosevic’s forces.

-The KLA is permitted to keep rifles and other small arms under the peace agreement, but Ceku also has gone on record saying that the KLA will form Kosovo's new army _ something not foreseen in peace terms, as the province legally remains part of Serbia.
+The KLA is permitted to keep rifles and other small arms, but Ceku also has said the KLA will form Kosovo’s new army _ something not foreseen under the peace deal.